 Taking your kids out of the safety of your own dining room and into a restaurant can cause trepidation in even the most stalwart parents.
 But don’t fear, Seattle parents.
-We’ve scoured the Emerald City and put together a list of 15 restaurants that will welcome your brood with fantastic food and the family-friendly environment you’ve been searching for.
+We’ve scoured the city and put together a list of 15 restaurants that will welcome your brood with fantastic food and the family-friendly environment you’ve been searching for.
 From fine dining to fun cafés, scroll down to find the perfect restaurant for your family.

 Where are you gonna head on Taco Tuesday?
 Or family brunch on Sunday?
 We have the answer!
 Super Bueno, located in Fremont, offers family-friendly Mexican food, serving lunch, dinner and even weekend brunch.
 Our favorites include the Super Bueno nachos, breakfast burritos and tacos as well as the Super Guac, Chilled Watermelon Salad served with mint, Guajillo salt and Pop Rocks (trust on this one!) and the Mexican Chop Salad.
 The kids’ play area (aka the Kid Pit) will keep little amigos happy and engaged while you sample a robust selection of over 65 Tequilas and Mezcals, margaritas or local and Mexican beers on tap.
 Super Bueno can also accommodate large groups and parties and even host your child’s next birthday bash.
 Grown-ups and kids alike rave about Super Bueno's slushie machine (with both boozy and non-alcoholic options).
 Psst...be sure to save room for dessert.
 Choices include traditional flan, cuatro de leche cake and Super Bueno's oh-so delicious piping hot churros served with caramel dipping sauce.
 Need we say more?

 3627 Stone Way N.